 The difference between primary and secondary mental health care in the Netherlands

 If your mental illness is seen as more complex than what the GP (or other doctor) is trained for, then you will be referred to a primary mental healthcare service.
-Primary mental healthcare is for people who have mild to moderate issues with mental health, yet is too complex to be treated without intervention still.
+Primary mental healthcare is for people who have mild to moderate issues with mental health, yet it is too complex to be treated without intervention.

 Primary mental healthcare consists of services such as online mental health support and counselling services.
 Sometimes you can have both, depending on the severity.